christophweegen/pied-piper/README.md

 ### Symbol/String Pipes

-1. A Symbol or String, this calls a method on the piped object with the same name:
+The easiest way to create a pipe is using symbols or strings.
+This will call the method with the same name as the Symbol/String on the wrapped object:

 ```ruby
 p = piper("rats and kids")